See for yourself how Prophet AI can supercharge your security operations, accelerating alert investigation and response

 Security copilots resonate most with teams that:

-The short answer: Yes.
+Yes; by pairing Agentic AI’s autonomous triage with a Security Copilot’s ad‑hoc query capabilities you get both speed and depth in your SOC operations.
 There’s no rule stating a SOC can’t deploy both solutions in tandem.
 For instance:

 By balancing the strengths of both, you can minimize alert fatigue, accelerate investigations, and empower operators to get to answers quickly without always needing to be in the driver’s seat.

-Choosing between Agentic AI Security and a Security Copilot model isn’t an either/or proposition—it’s about aligning the right tool with the right problem:
+Choosing between Agentic AI Security and a Security Copilot model isn’t an either/or proposition, it’s about aligning the right tool with the right problem: